-School provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to age, disability, race, color, sex, sexual orientation, gender, gender identity, pregnancy and pregnancy related conditions including childbirth, religion, genetics, military or veteran status, national origin, or any other reason prohibited by law in accordance with applicable federal, state, and local laws.
+School provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to age, disability, race, color, sex, or any protected classes under federal & state law, gender, , pregnancy and pregnancy related conditions including childbirth, religion, genetics, military or veteran status, national origin, or any other reason prohibited by law in accordance with applicable federal, state, and local laws.
 This policy applies to all terms and conditions of employment including hiring, placement, promotion, termination, layoff, transfer, leaves of absence, compensation, and training.
 To that end, School assures that all applicants for employment (as well as all current employees) are given equal consideration based solely on job-related factors, such as, but not limited to, the following: qualifications, experience, performance, fit with School mission and culture, and availability.
 Please see the addendu for a complete statement of Non-discrimination and Equal Employment Opportunity.